-With the exception of monitoring conducted in accordance with subparagraph (B)(ii) or (C)(ii) of this subdivision, when determining compliance with applicable groundwater criteria for substances, a minimum of four (4) sampling events shall be performed which reflect seasonal variability on a quarterly basis, provided that all sampling events used to demonstrate compliance are performed within two (2) years prior to the most current sampling event used to determine compliance, and shall comply with this subdivision.
+With the exception of monitoring conducted in accordance with subparagraph (B)(ii) or (C)(ii) of this subdivision, when determining compliance with applicable groundwater criteria for substances, a minimum of four sampling events shall be performed which reflect seasonal variability on a quarterly basis, provided that all sampling events used to demonstrate compliance are performed within two years prior to the most current sampling event used to determine compliance, and shall comply with the subparagraphs of this subdivision.

-[(B)] (A) Determining Compliance with [Ground-water] Groundwater Protection Criteria or the Background Concentration [.]
+(A) Determining Compliance with Ground[-]water Protection Criteria or the Background Concentration[.]

-Compliance with the [ground-water] groundwater protection [criterion for a substance in ground water] criteria or the background concentration for each substance in groundwater [ground water for such substance] is achieved when [the] sampling locations used for compliance are representative of the subject [ground water] groundwater plume, and either:
+Compliance with the ground[-]water protection [criterion for a substance in ground water] criteria or the background concentration for each substance in ground[]water [for such substance] is achieved when [the] sampling locations used for compliance are representative of the subject ground[-]water plume, and either:

-(i) [the] All laboratory analytical results for such substance at all [such] sampling locations are equal to or less than [either] the [ground-water] groundwater protection [criterion for such substance] criteria or the background concentration [for ground water], whichever is applicable[, as determined by subsection (d) of this section]; or such substance for no less than twelve consecutive monthly samples [from each such sampling location has been used to characterize the ground-water plume and the ninety-five percent upper confidence level of the arithmetic mean of all results of laboratory analyses of such samples for such substance are], calculated individually for each sampling location, is equal to or less than the [criterion for such substance] groundwater protection criteria or the background concentration, whichever is applicable.
+(i) [the] All laboratory analytical results for such substance at all [such] sampling locations are equal to or less than [either] the ground[-]water protection [criterion for such substance] criteria or the background concentration [for ground water], whichever is applicable[, as determined by subsection (d) of this section]; or such substance for no less than twelve consecutive monthly samples [from each such sampling location has been used to characterize the ground-water plume and the ninety-five percent upper confidence level of the arithmetic mean of all results of laboratory analyses of such samples for such substance are], calculated individually for each sampling location, is equal to or less than the [criterion for such substance] groundwater protection criteria or the background concentration, whichever is applicable.